 1948 - The Avenel Homes Cooperative Apartments, 2839-2847 1/2 Avenel Street, Los Angeles CA. Designed with Johnson and Day.
 Listed in the National Register of Historic Places in 2005, an unusually successful cooperative FHA-funded project where ten families pooled resources.
 Bottom photo by Michael Locke.

 2843 Avenel: The Carl & Dorothy Brant House.
 They pushed out the living room and the southeast bedroom to add about 200 square feet to the original floor plan.
 Carl & Dorothy lived at the property until they passed away.
-First sold in 2013 to Stephen Pang.
+Sold in 2013 to Stephen Pang.

 2841 1/2 Avenel: The Serril & Lilli Gerber House.
 First sold in 2006 to Kevin Lane.
 Sold in 2010 to Zachary Rae.

 2847 1/2 Avenel: Sold to Loretta Coha.
-Sold 1992 to architect Gordon Olschlager.
-He restored the unit back to the original Ain design and was instrumental in helping Avenel attain the National Register of Historic Places in 2005.
+Sold in 1992 to architect Gordon Olschlager who restored the unit back to the original Ain design and was instrumental in helping Avenel attain the National Register of Historic Places in 2005.
 Sold in 2012 to Howard Petersen.

 1948 - The Community Homes Cooperative, Reseda CA. Unbuilt.
 Designed with architects Johnson and Day.
-The FBI suspected the developmnt was linked to the Communist Party.
-The project was denied federal funding because it was racially integrated.
+The FBI suspected the development was linked to the Communist Party; sadly, the project was denied federal funding because it was racially integrated.

 1948 - The Morris E. Cohn Renovation and Addition, 4274 Bakman Avenue, Los Angeles CA. Built by Jesse Sapp.
 Sold in 1994 to Stephen and Angela Hirsh.
 Photo by Michael Locke.